William B. Travis: Texas and the Anahuac disturbances

 In May 1831, upon his arrival in Mexican Texas, a part of northern Mexico at the time, Travis purchased land from Stephen F. Austin, who appointed him counsel from the United States.

 He set up a law practice in Anahuac and helped start a militia to oppose Mexican rule.
 He subsequently became a pivotal figure in the Anahuac Disturbances.

 The Anahuac disturbances were conflicts that came shortly before the Texas Revolution and were the result of tensions between the Mexican government and Texian militias.

 The first disturbance in 1832 was triggered by a dispute around the ownership of escaped slaves that the Mexican brigadier general Juan Davis Bradburn was keeping safe in his compound in Galveston, as well as Bradburn's suspicions around the militia that Travis was part of.
 In 1832, the slaveowner hired Travis to represent him and try to get the slaves back.
 He was arrested twice by Bradburn, including for suspicion of sending a threatening letter to Bradburn.
-Bradburn himself was convinced that Austin was part of a plot to revolt against Mexican rule.
+Bradburn himself was convinced that Travis was part of a plot to revolt against Mexican rule.
 When an Anglo-Texian militia came to free Travis, he encouraged them to attack the Mexicans during the negotiation, despite Bradburn threatening to shoot Travis if the militia attacked.
-While Austin was freed in the negotiation, there was a short conflict that led to six deaths and the Turtle Bayou Resolutions.
+While Travis was freed in the negotiation, there was a short conflict that led to six deaths and the Turtle Bayou Resolutions.

 A second dispute arose on June 27, 1835, when tensions escalated following anti-tax protests by the Texians, and the organization of a group known as the Citizens of Texas.

 Two men of the group, Briscoe and Harris, organized a stunt to test the tax laws and were arrested by Mexican commander Capt.
 Antonio Tenorio.
 The soldiers escorting Harris and Briscoe shot and wounded another Texian, young William Smith.

 When news of the arrests was heard in San Felipe de Austin, political chief Peter Miller authorized Travis to gather a Texian Militia for a response.
 Travis commandeered a vessel at Harrisburg, and sailed for Anahuac.
 His 25-man force quickly gained surrender of the more than 40 Mexican troops.
 After disarming them, Travis and the company freed the Texians and expelled the Mexican troops.

 Because Travis had acted without broad community support, he apologized to avoid endangering Stephen F. Austin who was in Mexico City at the time.
 Later that summer, Mexican military authorities demanded the surrender of Travis for military trial, but the colonists opposed this.